campsoftware/Xanadu-ChangeLog/README.md

 **Change Log**

+2026-05-09-15-00-52
+- Fixed Synchronous Logging to Database on Every Request
+- Changed router.php to use logEventToFile instead of logEventToSQL for zero DB latency on requests
+- Added logMemoryToFile and logMemoryToSQL functions to functions-files-paths.php for flexible memory logging
+- Updated peakMemoryUsageLog in functions-environment.php to use logMemoryToFile instead of direct SQL INSERT
+- Both Event and Memory logs now write to daily files (YYYYMMD_Event.txt, YYYYMMD_Memory.txt) for batch processing
+- SQL alternatives available (logEventToSQL, logMemoryToSQL) for future switching if needed
+- All 76 tests passing (74 PHPUnit + 2 E2E)

 2026-05-09-14-44-37
 - Fixed HIGH-002: File Operations Without Caching on Every Request
 - Added RouterFileExists to modulesD in xan.php modulesLoad() to pre-check router file existence once during module loading